chyyran/notes/CSC263 Data Structures and Analysis/2019-01-14-Min Priority Queues.md

 1. Each node of \(F_n\) stores one element
 2. Each tree of the forest is min-heap ordered.
+   * A node is less than or equal to its children.

 Consider
 \(S = 10, 13, 1, 3, 8, 18, 7\)